UCL/Mac-Support-Resources/Training-Presentation/PITCHME.md

 ---
 ## Playground Time!
 I've talked quite enough, it's time to play with the things we've tried, and ask questions.
 The rest of this session is time for you to try things you want and to ask me questions.
 Let's learn together!
++++
+### Some Challenges
+1. Make a bash script
+2. Try three accessibility features
+3. Remote control a Mac with ssh
 ---
 ## Thank You!
 Thank you for your time today, now let's all go out and give our students and staff excellent service to help make IT accessible and useful for every person.